Modelling suggests a peak of 80,000 daily infections

 They also call for a stronger approach at the border, as a key area of vulnerability.

-Baker also says the phased opening of the border, due at the February, should be pushed out, and the time between the second vaccine dose and booster reduced from four to three months.
+Baker also says the phased opening of the border, due in February, should be pushed out, and the time between the second vaccine dose and booster reduced from four to three months.